EasternStandard/git-workflow/pantheon.md

 # Pantheon Introduction

 Pantheon provides a robust three-tier environment that is tied directly to the status of the `master` branch of the git repo provisioned when the project is created.
-Additionally, an unlimited amount of multi-dev environments can be created based off of any of the main three environments.
+Additionally, an unlimited amount of multidev environments can be created based off of any of the main three environments.
 These environments exist as separate branches of the repository, but they have their own separate files and database storage.
 Pantheon provides one-click ways to move the code, files, and database between environments.

 # Technical Information: How does Pantheon power three or more environments from the same repo?